| 07-27-03 Of all the ways to prepare your garden to get

 This root system in turn feeds the plant and caused larger, more

+vigorous and productive plants plus better tasting fruit and vegetables.
 The great thing about beds prepared in this manner is you can work them

 sitting down on a small stool.
 This keeps the strain off you your